 NorCal

 Welcome to my home, 48 counties of unparalleled beauty and diversity stretching from the Bay Area to ancient Redwood forests and the Pacific Coast Highway.
 Northern California, encompassing the Sacramento, Central, and San Joaquin Valleys, is a treasure trove of natural wonders and cultural richness.
-I’ve traveled across the globe and nothing beats the cultural, gastronomic, innovative & geographic diversity of the Bay Area and surrounding lands.
+I’ve traveled across the globe and it’s hard to beat the cultural, gastronomic, innovative & geographic diversity of the Bay Area and surrounding lands.
 As one of the world’s leading agricultural centers, happy California cows roam in farmlands, near beautiful wine country such as Napa & Sonoma, with the backdrop of glistening mountain ranges.
 Within hours you are at all the following places—and I highly recommend them all.

 California has the most national parks out of any state, and 5 are located in NorCal.
 It includes numerous NPS sites, such as Muir Woods & Alcatraz Island.